Bashyitsi/alu-higher_level_programming/python-if_else_loops_functions/README.md

-Write a function that adds two integers and returns the result.
+Write a function that prints a string in uppercase followed by a new line.

-Prototype: def add(a, b):
+Prototype: def uppercase(str):

-Returns the value of a + b
+You can only use no more than 2 print functions with string format

+You can only use one loop in your code

 You are not allowed to import any module

+You are not allowed to use str.upper() and str.isupper()

+Tips: ord()

 You don’t need to understand __import__